jaimelovera/personal-finance-blog/README.md

   - ``` python -m pip install --upgrade pip ```
 - I included a requirements.txt file that has the Django version I am using.
   - Run ``` pip install -r requirements.txt ``` to install it.
 - There is no database included in my git repository, so create a new one.
 My Django app will create a SQLite database.
+I left commented code for the creation of a PostgreSQL database.
+It will allow for better search implementations.
+But for now I am not using it to avoid unnecessary hosting fees.
   - Run ``` python manage.py makemigrations ```
   - Then ``` python manage.py migrate ```
 - Since its a new database there will be no superuser defined.
 Make one.